unlikelyobjects/a11y-dialog/README.md

 [a11y-dialog](http://edenspiekermann.github.io/a11y-dialog/) is a lightweight (1.2Kb) yet flexible script to create accessible dialog windows.

 ✔︎ No dependencies
 ✔︎ Closing dialog on overlay click and <kbd>ESC</kbd>
 ✔︎ Toggling `aria-*` attributes
 ✔︎ Trapping and restoring focus
 ✔︎ Firing events
 ✔︎ DOM and JS APIs
 ✔︎ Fast and tiny
+✔︎ Leveraging native `<dialog>` element

 You can try the [live demo ↗](http://edenspiekermann.github.io/a11y-dialog/example/).

 ## Installation